MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/prerequisites.md

 * Enable Microsoft Accounts (MSA) and ensure you have a [Microsoft Partner Center account](/partner-center/marketplace/open-a-developer-account).

-* Azure Active Directory (Azure AD) provides an easier and secure purchase experience.
-Enable [Azure AD](https://azure.microsoft.com/services/active-directory/) for authenticating buyers on your site.
-With [Azure AD integration](/partner-center/marketplace/azure-ad-saas), you can automatically provision the users to their SaaS apps and also allow buyers with Azure AD account to sign in to your app using Azure AD single sign-on (SSO).
-For more information, see [Azure AD and transactable SaaS offers](/partner-center/marketplace/azure-ad-saas).
+* Microsoft Entra ID provides an easier and secure purchase experience.
+Enable [Microsoft Entra ID](https://azure.microsoft.com/services/active-directory/) for authenticating buyers on your site.
+With [Microsoft Entra integration](/partner-center/marketplace/azure-ad-saas), you can automatically provision the users to their SaaS apps and also allow buyers with Microsoft Entra account to sign in to your app using Microsoft Entra single sign-on (SSO).
+For more information, see [Microsoft Entra ID and transactable SaaS offers](/partner-center/marketplace/azure-ad-saas).

 ### Create a landing page

 When the user successfully purchases a subscription plan for your app in the Teams store, the commercial marketplace directs them to your landing page where they can manage the subscription (such as assign a license to a specific user in their organization).

-Ensure to register your landing page as an Azure AD application.
-Enable SSO using Azure AD and Microsoft Graph to obtain important information about the buyer and to confirm and activate the subscription.
+Ensure to register your landing page as an Microsoft Entra application.
+Enable SSO using Microsoft Entra ID and Microsoft Graph to obtain important information about the buyer and to confirm and activate the subscription.
 For complete instructions, see the following articles:

 * [Build the landing page for your transactable SaaS offer](/partner-center/marketplace/azure-ad-transactable-saas-landing-page).
 * [Build landing page for your free or trial SaaS offer](/partner-center/marketplace/azure-ad-free-or-trial-landing-page)